jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (ii) in any other case, each of the members of the body, or of the governing body of the body, as the case may be, also commits an offence.
 (8) Where a person contravenes any of subsections (4), (5), or (6), that person commits an offence.
 (9) Where the council of an institution contravenes section 224(7), the institution commits an offence.
-(10) Where a person contravenes section 232(1) or section 233—each commit an offence.
+(10) Where a person contravenes section 232(1) or section 233— each commit an offence.
   (a) if the private training establishment, or its governing body, is a body corporate, the person and the body corporate; or
   (b) otherwise, the person and the members of the governing body of the establishment,— (11) A person who commits an offence against this section is liable, on summary conviction, to a fine not exceeding $10,000.